-From pizza and movies to chocolate and fashion, see what a few of the Nerds had to say about their favorite brands.
+NerdBrand wanted to share the nerdy brands and ad campaigns we’re most fond of.
+From pizza and movies to chocolate and fashion, see what a few Nerds had to say about their favorite brands.

-They’ve been able to maintain (and even grow) the mythos of these properties with hardcore fans but also ushered in a whole new generation of devotees who’ve likely never picked up a comic book.
+They’ve been able to maintain (and even grow) the mythos of these properties with hardcore fans and ushered in a whole new generation of devotees who’ve likely never picked up a comic book.

-Though some properties stumbled in the early 2000s, what Marvel learned in their early endeavors, through the steady guidance of fellow nerd Kevin Feige, has helped them craft incredibly entertaining films and shows that continue to expand the Marvel Cinematic Universe, as well as its fanbase.
+Though some properties stumbled in the early 2000s, what Marvel learned in their early endeavors, through the steady guidance of fellow nerd Kevin Feige, has helped them craft incredibly entertaining films.
+Marvel’s brand shows that it continues to expand the Marvel Cinematic Universe well as its fanbase.

 What Marvel as a brand has achieved is nothing short of remarkable.
 It’s a testament to sticking to creative marketing “first principles” and taking the audience along for the ride.

-My favorite brand is Nike.
 I’m always impressed they’ve managed to reach this level of notoriety using the same brand identity for nearly 30 years.
-On top of that, Nike’s co-founder, Phil Knight, admitted he wasn’t a fan of the swoosh logo, but decided to stay with it.
+On top of that, Nike’s co-founder, Phil Knight, admitted he wasn’t a fan of the swoosh logo but decided to stay with it.

 (Trust your agency!)

-Nike is one of the few brands I can think of that so effectively marries their advertising campaigns with their brand identity.
+Nike is one of the few brands that effectively marries their advertising campaigns with their brand identity.

-“Just do it” isn’t only a statement toward their customers; it’s a statement directed internally and one that drives their culture to innovate from all angles: branding, product, and advertising.
+“Just do it” isn’t only a statement toward their customers; it’s a statement directed internally and drives their culture to innovate from all angles: branding, product, and advertising.

 Their athlete and celebrity partnerships, especially those partnerships that may be controversial, speak for themselves: